GroovyHooked/exoDevOps/README.md

 }
 ```

-🚀 Once all data concerning the costumer will be recovered, the email will be sent.
+🚀 Once all data concerning the customer will be recovered, the email will be sent.